 Do I need to complete a tax return?

-This section looks at whether or not you need to complete a tax return if you are employed.
+This page looks at whether or not you need to complete a tax return if you are employed – in other words your employer deducts tax and National Insurance contributions from your pay using the Pay As You Earn (PAYE) system.

 You can find more detailed information on Self Assessment and tax returns in our tax basics section.